andrew henderson menu

 Yes, Puerto Rico does have an income tax.
 However, you can enjoy exemptions on income tax under Act 60.

-Does Puerto Rico have capital gains tax?
+Does Puerto Rico have a capital gains tax?

 Yes, Puerto Rico does have capital gains tax.
 However, exemption on all capital gains is available under Act 60.